 Given this parameter space, we can use Latin Hypercube sampling to generate 1024 test cases that explore this parameter space in a representative fashion.
 We are at this point trying to establish that the expected behavior is plausible with some reasonable combination of parameter values, and so do have little need to guide our testing to particular sets of values.

-When we apply the mathematical test just described, we find (unsurprisingly) that the regime is able to suppress protest in the majority of cases, as shown in .
+When we apply the mathematical test just described, we find (unsurprisingly) that the regime is able to suppress protest in the majority of cases, as shown in Figure 3.
 Goldstone and Tilly’s hypothesized structure is thus consistent with this particular hypothesized outcome.

 A counterpart to this first test is the assertion that "If the regime is bound by the flatter [cost] line… it has doomed itself; it is now neither capable of enough repression, nor willing to provide enough concessions, to halt the movement."
 (189, 3).
 We formalize this as the assertion that in certain cases, the cost to the regime greater than the regime’s capability to pay, and the regime fails.